sushantkothari/medical-specialty-classification-bioclinicalbert/README.md

 Clinical notes routinely exceed the 512-token context limit of BERT-family models.
 Rather than truncating, the pipeline applies an overlapping sliding window:

 - Each note is fully tokenized without truncation
-- Token windows of 382 tokens are extracted with a stride of 96 tokens, producing overlapping chunks
+- Token windows of 382 tokens are extracted with a stride of 96 tokens, producing overlapping chunks that share context at boundaries
 - Each window is decoded back to text and re-tokenized with special tokens added
 - At inference time, logits from all chunks of a note are averaged before the final argmax — one prediction per full document